 How it works

-Clients pay rent to the householders (hosts) for use of the room if they are in work; otherwise, the client claims for Universal Credit and pays the Single Room Rate of £100.00 per week including £10.00 per week for utilities, to the host.
+Clients pay rent to the householders (hosts) for use of a bedroom if they are in work; otherwise, the client claims for Universal Credit and pays the Single Room Rate of £100.00 per week including £10.00 per week for utilities, to the host.

 All householders offering rooms are interviewed and their home is Health & Safety checked as part of the process.
 References are required along with routine checks with the Disclosure & Barring Services.
 All being well, new hosts are then added to the LATCH Accommodation Register.